ESA-EarthCODE/portal/pages/workflows.md

 <section class="blue hero">

 # Workflows
-Publishing your code and algorithms shouldn’t be hard!​ EarthCODE makes it easy - you just have to submit basic information and the platform catalogues your workflow.
+Publishing your code and algorithms shouldn’t be hard!
+EarthCODE makes it easy - you just have to submit basic information and the platform catalogues your workflow.

 </section>
 <section class="white">